Why is Market Research required before starting a Business?

 To find the keywords, head to Gap Analysis:

 Select the keyword gap option:

-The process is to add your competitors ulrs and compare all ranking keywords.
+The process is to add your competitor’s URLs and compare all ranking keywords.

 Here is an example screenshot:

-My Analysis is that ‘food delivery near me’ is obviously a keyword that is highly competitive so i might try an extended search keyword like
+My Analysis is that ‘food delivery near me’ is obviously a highly competitive keyword, so that I might try an extended search keyword like

 ‘food delivery near me’ + ‘best’ or ‘fast’ or ‘affordable’

-By the way, before i move to the next analysis, i just want to link to something that i wrote after the paid section ‘Could it be that burger and pizza’ are high selling items.
+By the way, before I move to the next analysis, I want to link to something that I wrote after the paid section ‘Could it be that burger and pizza’ are high selling items.

 Guess what – the top keywords that are targeted by my competitors include: